iArcanic/im-cw2/docs/report/im-report.md

 <!-- 300 words maximum -->

 To implement the desired access controls for each user role (administrators, faculty members, and students) and the corresponding privileges, SQL queries have been written based on the access requirements for the tables (see [2.1 Table design](#21-table-design)).
+This ensures that each user role only has access to the necessary information and performs the relevant operations in adherence with the principle of least privilege [@saltzer1975].

 ### 3.1.1 Administrators